GenesysTS/Digital-Experience-GSol/content/030-DemoStory/_index.md

 ### Setup

-- Clear cashe of your browser
+- Clear cache of your browser
-- Login ionto PureCloudNow organizatiuon of Genesys Cloud
+- Login into PureCloudNow organization of Genesys Cloud
 - Login into Maverick Desktop
 - Visit GSol website
 - Select "Reset Altocloud" at the bottom-right corner of the web site